It is a bewildering thing in human life that the thing that causes the greatest fear

 - Garnish with roasted peanuts and sliced scallions.

-- Notes: If subbing with crispy tofu, prepare it in the same way as the chicken, blot, cut into small cubes, coat with salt, pepper, sugar and cornstarch (you may want to use a little more cornstarch) , and fry in the wok until crispy.
+Notes: If subbing with crispy tofu, prepare it in the same way as the chicken, blot, cut into small cubes, coat with salt, pepper, sugar and cornstarch (you may want to use a little more cornstarch) , and fry in the wok until crispy.
 Then set aside.
-(Alternatively, you could use "baked tofu" and not fry it, adding it at the end into to the sauce.)
+(Alternatively, you could use “baked tofu” or “smoked tofu” and not fry it – for a lighter meal- adding it at the end into to the sauce.)

 - *If you use the whole head of cauliflower, you may want to increase the Kung Pao sauce by half so make 1 ½ times the recipe).